All About HomeKit 'Home Hubs'

 You can have more than one home hub in a Home which provides redundancy in case one goes offline, and each hub will also act as a Bluetooth repeater for any HomeKit Bluetooth devices.

 Your hub enabled devices will elect one of the configured hubs to be the primary, and the others will go into standby mode.
 If the primary becomes unavailable for any reason, one of the others will be selected as the primary and take over.
+I have found that things can get a bit flaky during this time with automations running slowly and some devices taking longer to update in the Home app.
+This can last about a day or so at worst.

 You can check the status of your home hubs in the Home app.